Previously at Dropbox

 OUTCOME

-Although I am no longer a part of the project, the final designs I worked on have been fully implemented into the project.
+Although I am no longer a part of the project, the final designs I worked on have been fully shipped and I couldn’t be more fortunate to have worked on such an interesting problem space.

 RETROSPECTIVE